 – Boston Musical Intelligencer

-Artist Members: Ronnie Bauch and Miki-Sophia Cloud, violins; Ah Ling Neu, viola; Chris Finckel, ’cello; Donald Palma, double bass; Susan Palma-Nidel, flute; Allen Blustine, clarinet; Kemp Jernigan, oboe; Bernhard Scully, horn; Bernard Rose, piano; Joel Timm, lecturer.
+Artist Members: Ronnie Bauch, violin; Gabriela Diaz, violin; Ah Ling Neu, viola; Chris Finckel, cello; Donald Palma, double bass; Susan Palma-Nidel, flute; Allen Blustine, clarinet; Kemp Jernigan, oboe; Bernhard Scully, horn; Bernard Rose, piano; Joel Timm, lecturer.